Age: 22 | Vitals: 5’8,” ~155 lbs. | Years Skiing: 11 | Current Residence: Denver, Colorado

 My first experience on skis came in the form of a family trip to Granite Peak in central Wisconsin.
 Although my younger-self didn’t love the frigid chairlifts and short, icy runs, I instantly fell in love with the feeling of sliding on snow.
-Afterwards, my brothers and I would grab our parents’ XC skis and try and find any sort of hill where we could again experience that sensation.
-However, my time on skis back home was limited by other sports, so it wasn’t until I moved to Fort Collins that I was able to really give skiing my full attention.
+Afterward, my brothers and I would grab our parents’ XC skis and try and find any sort of hill where we could again experience that sensation.
+However, my time on skis back home was limited by other sports, so it wasn’t until I moved to Fort Collins to attend Colorado State University that I was able to really give skiing my full attention.

 My first season was spent attempting to follow my more-experienced friends around the mountains of Colorado.
 Although it was filled with plenty of yard-sales and sore muscles, that season quickly taught me how to keep up with those who’d been skiing since they could walk.